Get E-Book

 }

-But this is unusual.
+That wrapper changes the semantics, so it should be a deliberate design choice.
 Most code relies on the default behavior of stopping on throw.

 Walking Through lib/events.js